Live at Grayhawk Returns February 10 to the Quill Creek Café Patio

-The dramatic change of seasons in the Valley of the Sun brings renewed interest in al fresco dining.
 The restaurants at North Scottsdale’s Grayhawk Golf Club offer four unique outdoor, patio dining experiences highlighted by sweeping golf course and mountain views set in the middle of the distinctive Sonoran Desert.
+And on Wednesday, February 10 one the club’s most popular patio pastimes – “Live at Grayhawk” – returns to Quill Creek Café (5-8:30 pm), featuring live acoustic performances by Vinyl Station along with drink and appetizer specials.

 “My concept for the patios at Grayhawk was a very simple.
 Provide a combination of fully covered, shaded and open areas all looking at the near view of the golf course and the far view of the mountains,” said Douglas Fredrikson, founder and president of Douglas Fredrikson Architects, the firm that designed Grayhawk’s clubhouse as well as Isabella’s Kitchen.
 “We wanted to make it feel intimate, small spaces, yet flexible, to hold after-tournament gatherings or holiday events.”